-The number of school programs and participating students indicates that the stormwater educational programs are an effective method to address stormwater and related water quality issues in the school system.
-The County will continue to provide these programs and to target appropriate grade levels with SOL-applicable material.
+The County anticipates that the new BMP will target appropriate grade levels with SOL-applicable material.
 The specific educational programs will be routinely evaluated and new programs may be incorporated, as needed to address new issues that impact the community.
-No modifications are planned for this BMP.